aelefebv/nellie/README.md

 ## Installation

 **Notes:**
-- It is recommended to [create a new environment](https://docs.python.org/3/library/venv.html) for Nellie to avoid conflicts with other packages.
+- It is recommended (but usually not required) to [create a new environment](https://docs.python.org/3/library/venv.html) for Nellie to avoid conflicts with other packages.
 - May take several minutes to install.
 - Choose one of the following methods, and only one!
 ### Via Napari plugin manager: